AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/circleci.md

 We only have a dependency to docker at the moment

 ### 3 - Cache between builds
-There is 2 states that circleci use to build rtc:
+There is 2 states that circleci use to build RTC:
 - base images downloaded from [hub.docker][docker-hub] if newer
 - base images saved in a tar between builds (usefull only if build use same base images as previous build)